BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 #### Open the JavaScript console using right-click

-Any where on the currently loaded page, use the right-click mouse button and select **Inspect Element**, you should then see a developer tools window appear at the bottom or the right hand side of your browser.
+Any where on the currently loaded page, use the right-click mouse button and select **Inspect Element**, you should then see a developer tools window appear at the bottom or on the right-hand side of your browser.
 Within the developer tools window, select the tab with the name **Console**.

 #### Open the Browser Inspector with a Keyboard Shortcut